telerik/uwp-docs/controls/radimageeditor/imageeditor-getting-started.md

 Alternatively, you can add a reference to **Telerik UI for Windows Universal SDK**.

-Then you have to add the [Lumia Imaging SDK 2.0](https://msdn.microsoft.com/en-us/library/dn859593.aspx).
-You can do this via **NUGet** package manager.

-And finally, add the following assembly that provides integration with the Lumia Imaging SDK which is CPU architecture dependent:
+If you wish to use our [set of predefined tools]({%slug imageeditor-tools%}) you have to add the [Lumia Imaging SDK 2.0](https://msdn.microsoft.com/en-us/library/dn859593.aspx) (you can do this via **NUGet** package manager) and the following assembly that provides integration with the Lumia Imaging SDK which is CPU architecture dependent:

 * **Telerik.UI.Xaml.Controls.Input.ImageEditor.Tools.dll**